DILLON9999/weavehacks-roommate-finder/README.md

 - **Standardization**: Agents communicate through well-defined interfaces
 - **Debugging**: You can see exactly what each agent is doing

 It's like having a team of specialists who know how to work together, instead of one person trying to be an expert at everything.

+## Weave Integration

+This system integrates with [Weights & Biases Weave](https://wandb.github.io/weave/) to provide comprehensive tracking of:

+- **LLM Calls**: All OpenAI API calls with token usage and costs
+- **Agent Operations**: Function-level tracing of each agent's work
+- **Query Processing**: End-to-end traces of user queries through the system
+- **Performance Metrics**: Timing and success rates for different operations

+When you set `WEAVE_API_KEY` in your environment, the system automatically:
+- Wraps all AI decision-making functions with Weave tracking
+- Logs housing search operations and batch processing
+- Tracks commute analysis and route optimization
+- Records orchestrator query analysis and coordination

+Visit your Weave dashboard to see detailed traces, debug issues, and optimize performance.